 1. ☑ The records used in the system or by the project are covered by a NARA's General Records Schedule (GRS).
 2. ☐ The records used in the system or by the project are covered by a NARA approved Treasury bureau Specific Records Schedule (SRS).

-Section 5.3: E-Government Act/NIST Compliance

-The completion of Federal Information Security Management Act (FISMA) Security Assessment & Authorization (SA&A) process is required before a federal information system may receive Authority to Operate (ATO) or Acceptable to Use (ATU).

-- 1. \boxtimes The system is a federal information system subject to FISMA requirements. - 2.

-The system completed a SA&A and received an ATO or ATU. - 3. \square This is a new system has not yet been authorized to operate. - 4.

-The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Fiscal Service duties. - 5.
-All Treasury/Fiscal Service security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties.

-- 6. A This system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/Fiscal Service rules of behavior. - 7.
-A This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.
+Section on 5.3: E-Government Act/NIST Compliance & Au ompletion of Federal Information Security Management Act (FISMA) Security Assessment chorization (SA&A) process is required before a federal information system may receive rity to Operate (ATO) or Acceptable to Use (ATU).
+Section 5.3(a) 1. ⊠ The system is a federal information system subject to FISMA requirements.
+2. □ The system completed a SA&A and received an ATO or ATU.
+3. \Box This is a new system has not yet been authorized to operate.
+4. ⊠ The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Fiscal Service duties.
+5. ⊠ All Treasury/Fiscal Service security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties.
+6. ⊠ This system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/Fiscal Service rules of behavior.
+7. ☐ This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.